JaneySprings/DotNet.Meteor/README.md

     ![image](./img/devices.png)

-1. Press F5 to launch the application in the selected configuration (debug, release, etc).
+1. Press F5 to launch the application in the selected configuration (debug, release, etc.).
 1. Enjoy!

 ## Limitations